Benefits – BT2: “By the flesh” music is radically different than “By the Spirit” music

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-It’s sad that after playing for 40 years in 15 churches, I’ve played with only a few musicians that know the radical difference between playing “in/by/with the flesh” and playing “in/by/with the Spirit.”
-This has been a heavy burden to carry, but I passionately desire that you will experience the difference that is almost beyond words!
+It’s sad that after playing for 40 years in 15 churches, I’ve played with only a few musicians that know the radical difference between playing “by-the-means-of the flesh” (“might and power” natural resources and abilities) and playing “by-the-means-of the Spirit.”
+This has been a heavy burden to carry, but I passionately desire that you will experience that difference that is almost beyond words!
 These rare “few musicians” really loved the Lord, were passionate about worshiping Him, but had come to the “end of their rope” and simply surrendered control of their skill & professionalism, self-consciousness, worries, and pride.
-“They let go and let God” to instead put their trusting-relying-faith in the Holy Spirit to guide their minds, hearts, hands, and feet to play absolutely beautiful music WITH Him, filled with loving adoration and gratitude, and in many cases without ever looking at their music stands!
+“They let go and let God” to instead put their trusting-relying-faith in the Holy Spirit to guide their minds, hearts, hands, and feet to play absolutely beautiful music WITH Him, no longer just FOR Him.
+They are filled with loving adoration and gratitude, and in many cases without ever looking at their music stands!

 This reminds me of a Christian open-jam night that would occur once a month at a Vineyard church in Tucson.
 Most of the musicians struggled to find songs they all could play from a large file of music or that they could play by memory.
 They also struggled playing in the same key, staying in tune, and playing rhythmically together.
-Every week there would be some people who would try to be a “leader” to dominate the others – see Coaches and Facilitators.
+Every week there would be some people who would try to be a “leader” to dominate the others.
 There was a lot of friction in those meetings, and gradually people stopped coming.
 It was rather sad from my perspective of having played on 15 Worship Teams but also at least 25 secular groups, which in many cases had far fewer social problems and tension.
-Still I couldn’t wait to go, because at the end of the night when everybody else left except myself and the keyboardist Steve Kimbell, who started the meetings but was just as frustrated as I was about its worldliness, we would start playing!
+Still I couldn’t wait to go, because at the end of the night when everybody else left except myself and the keyboardist Steve Kimbell (he started the meetings but was just as frustrated as I was about its worldliness), we would start playing!

 We would ebb and flow, meander here and there, swell up high and dip down low, sometimes so softly and sometimes with a roar, and sometimes as if we were crying through the music and sometimes soaring with joy.
 We moved so subtly together as if we were both taking our cues from an Unseen Conductor that was moving our limbs in perfect synchronicity and harmony.
 This is where “unity” comes from – the Holy Spirit!
 How else could we both suddenly move in a different direction, neither of us getting there before the other?
 We had never heard or played this music before, so there was no memory to fall back on!
 We played as with shouts of joy with all of our hearts!